Janabackman/sql-project/readme.md

 # SQL Project

-SQL database for a petstore.
+The project include creating a database for a (imaginary) pet store.
 Files include:
 1. ER Diagram
 2. Metadata